SuhasBRao/Python-Programs/README.md

 # Python-Programs
-This repo contains solutions for some common Python chellenges.
+This repo contains solutions for some common Python challenges.
 Python challenges can be found here

 Python Challenges - https://pythonprinciples.com/challenges/.